 MLK Jr.’s words were spoken with hope that the future for African Americans would be brighter and that they would finally be given the equality they deserved.

-The following 123 Martin Luther King Jr. quotes on life, love, progress, and freedom helped shape the progressive world we live in today.
+The following 123 Martin Luther King Jr. quotes on life, love, progress, and freedom helped shape the world today.

 Martin Luther King Jr. Quotes on Life